 Normal street or athletic shoes or special shooting shoes or sandals or no shoes at all may be worn in all positions.
-If commercial shooting shoes (shoes sold specifically for shooting) are worn, they must comply with the specifications in the chart (Page 12).
+If commercial shooting shoes (shoes sold specifically for shooting) are worn, they must comply with the specifications in the chart (below).
 The soles of any shoes or footgear must be flexible at the ball of the foot.
-As a means of demonstrating the flexibility of the soles on their shooting shoes, competitors must walk normally with the shoes fully laced at all times while on the range (Normal walking requires a heel down-heel up-toe
+As a means of demonstrating the flexibility of the soles on their shooting shoes, competitors must walk normally with the shoes fully laced at all times while on the range (Normal walking requires a heel down-heel up-toe up sequence with the knees bending.).
+Orthopedic inserts or inner soles are allowed, provided they are flexible at the balls of the feet.